-In 2024, the EASA Compliance Management (ECM) Division and the Hellenic Civil Aviation Authority (HCAA) carried out compliance inspections at the airports of Chania, Kerkira and Thessaloniki.
+In 2024, the EASA Compliance Management (ECM) Division and the Hellenic Civil Aviation Authority (HCAA) carried out compliance inspections at the airports of Skiathos and Mykonos.
 No inspection recorded a level 1 finding, i.e. no significant non-compliance with the requirements of Regulation (EU) No 139/2014 and its implementing rules, the certification basis and the conditions of the airport's certificate, as well as the procedures and manuals of the airport operator, was found, which poses a serious safety risk.

-It is important to mention that except for Thessaloniki Airport, large-scale technical works are in progress as part of the National Recovery and Resilience Facility Plan, to restore non-compliances with specific certification specifications in regards with which the competent Authority has issued and attached to the airport certificates Deviation Acceptance and
+It is important to mention that large-scale technical works are in progress as part of the National Recovery and